-In order to ensure complete transparency and independence, the Risk & Compliance Committee ('RCC') is composed of the Non-Executive Directors of the Hermes Board with attendance from the Head of Strategic Risk & Compliance.
+In order to ensure complete transparency and independence from Hermes, the Risk & Compliance Committee ('RCC') is composed of the Non-Executive Directors of the Hermes Board and Federated Hermes, Inc appointed Directors with attendance from the Chief Risk & Compliance Officer.
 Other staff are in attendance as required.